DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2023.md

 | TBA       |    |  |
 | TBA       |    |  |

 I strongly recommend to follow the lectures in class so that you can ask me any question directly.
-For any other questions related to exercises, done and not done during the lecture, you can contact Me or Marco Marino at the following e-mail addresses
+For any other questions related to exercises, done and not done during the lecture, you can contact Me or Massimo Frigerio at the following e-mail addresses

 * Davide Morgante: davide.morgante@mi.infn.it
 * Massimo Frigerio: massimo.frigerio@unimi.it

-We are going to organise some days for *office hours*, where the students can come and ask us questions.
+We are going to organize some days for *office hours*, where the students can come and ask us questions.
 To have an appointment outside the office hours, just send us an e-mail!

 The number of my office is DC/T/37 and is located at the ground floor, at the end of the central corridor to the left, near the bathrooms (the office is two doors from prof. Molinari's office).